- Docs

 Distributing Packages

-- Download the Package ZIP from your website
+1. Download the installer ZIP file from here.

 Updating Packages

-Packages automatically fetch the latest version of each bundled plugin at install time.
-You don't need to rebuild Packages for every plugin update.
+Packages fetch the latest version of each bundled plugin at install time — you don't need to rebuild them for every plugin update.

 Rebuild your Package when: